jhappone/merged_nordic_sdk_config/README.md

 All the checkmarks are disabled as default.

-Merger script is made with PHP (no python, sorry) and can be found in the merge_script folder.
+Merger script is made with PHP (no python, sorry).